Arksine/moonraker/docs/user_changes.md

   by Moonraker for the typical user.

 ### March 4th 2021
-- To enable Octoprint compatibility with slicer uploads it is now required to add `[octoprint_compat]` to `moonraker.conf`.
+- To enable OctoPrint compatibility with slicer uploads it is now required to add `[octoprint_compat]` to `moonraker.conf`.
 After making this change it is necessary to restart the Moonraker service so the module is loaded.